 Booking Travel Tips

-“I would suggest booking seats close to the exits on trains and buses, or close to the toilets if needed.
-On aeroplanes try to reserve a bulkhead seat with more legroom, although you should not be next to the emergency exits if you have mobility problems.
+Try booking seats close to the exits on trains and buses.
+On aeroplanes try to reserve a seat with legroom, although you should not be next to the emergency exits if you have mobility problems.
 If you have a disability or mobility problems, UK airports are required to provide you with free assistance to make travelling easier so don't be put off by the challenge.
-You should let the airport know in advance that you will need help but once you arrive, this is available from the time you arrive at your departure airport until the time you leave your destination airport,” says Wendy.
+You should let the airport know in advance that you will need help but once you arrive, this is available from the time you arrive at your departure airport until the time you leave your destination airport.

 Trains and buses tend to offer more freedom than air travel; you can walk around, pick a seat with more leg room and bring your own water.
 Remember that the staff are there to assist you, so ask if you need any information or assistance.
 If you’re travelling by car, take advantage of the fact that you are in control of your trip.
 Leave earlier than necessary to allow time for plenty of stops and stretch your legs while discovering new attractions!